Akitsuyoshi/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image4]

+### 5 Detect lane lines

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+(4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?)

 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][image5]

+### 6 Determine lane curvature

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+(5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.)

 I did this in lines # through # in my code in `my_other_file.py`

+### 7 Warp lane boundaries

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+(6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.)

 I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
 Here is an example of my result on a test image: